rxhul18/plura/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

 ## Description

-[Provide a brief description of the bug that was fixed.]
+[Provide a concise description of the changes made in this PR.]

 ## Root Cause